cslab/csspin/docs/overview.rst

 commands themselves.
 Spin plugins try to be well-behaved in this regard, and do not silently modify the process environment, to make everything that is going on transparent to the user.

+.. todo:: Can we check that plugins behave well?

+   Instead of "plugins trying hard", it would be better if spin could check, what plugins do.

 Why YAML?
 ---------